 After boiling, you can either serve it like porridge or let it solidify.
 To solidify it, you just boil it according to the package and place in a glass container, cover, and let sit for about 20 minutes.

-Note: You can buy polenta in two forms; already solidified or still in grain form.
+A quick note that you actually can buy polenta in two forms; already solidified or still in grain form.
 I’ve cooked with both.
 I prefer the grain form because I get more bang for my buck.
-However, the solidified version (packaged in a tube-like shape; pictured below) is nice to have on hand for a super quick dinner.
+However, the solidified version (packaged in a tube-like shape; pictured below) is nice to have on hand for a super speedy dinner.

 Although polenta is versatile and cheap, it’s pretty bland.
-The real show-stopper here is the sauce.
+The real show-stopper here has to be the sauce.

-Don’t get me wrong, tomato sauce in a jar is totally a reasonable option if you want to save on time.
-There are some great organic versions out there too!
+Tomato sauce in a jar is a reasonable option if you want to save on time.
+And there are some great organic versions out there; if that’s your flavor.
 However, I find that most jarred tomato sauces are either made with soybean oil or have added sugar in them.

-The solution?
+My solution?
 A super simple, 4-5 ingredient sauce (depending if you like mushrooms or not) that you can make while your polenta is solidifying.
-You can also pour this sauce of pasta or spaghetti squash.

 No Jar Tomato Sauce